open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 2a.
 Recipient chooses to re-encrypt using eID means (e.g., Smart-ID or Mobile-ID):

-1. Continues use case UC.Client.03 — Encrypt CDOC2 container using Server Capsules shares.
+1. Continues use case UC.Client.03 — Encrypt CDOC2 container using key shares.

 5a.
 Password does not meet minimum requirements.